wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 A compose extension receives an `onQuery` event when anything happens in the compose extension window or is sent to the window.

-Your handler for `onQuery` should first check for any stored configuration information; if the compose extension isn't configured, call the configuration page.
+If your compose extension uses a configuration page, your handler for `onQuery` should first check for any stored configuration information; if the compose extension isn't configured, return a `config` response with a link to your configuration page.
 Be aware that the response from the configuration page is also handled by `onQuery`.
 (The sole exception is when the configuration page is called by the handler for `onQuerySettingsUrl`; see the following section.)

 If your compose extension requires authentication, check the user state information; if the user isn't signed in, follow the instructions in the [Authentication](composeextensions#authentication) section later in this topic.

-Next, check whether `initialRun` is set; if so, your compose extension should provide any instructions that the user needs.
+Next, check whether `initialRun` is set; if so, take appropriate action, such as providing instructions or a list of responses.

 The remainder of your handler for `onQuery` prompts the user for information, displays a list of preview cards, and returns the card selected by the user.